srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

 The final part of this scenario requires that the telemetry data is sent to an EventHub for real-time analysis in PowerBI.
 We will cover this second part in the next lab, after you have been introduced to data visualization.

-You may wish to exit the device simulator app by pressing **CTRL-C** in the terminal.
+You may wish to exit the device simulator app by pressing **CTRL-C** in the Visual Studio Code Terminal.

->**Important:** Do not remove these resources until you have completed the Data Visualization module of this course.
+    >[!IMPORTANT] Do not remove these resources until you have completed the Data Visualization module of this course.